nexiality/documentation/commands/mail/send(profile,var).md

 ---

 ### Description
-This command instructs Nexial to send out an email using the email configuration set in the `profile` and the email information(recipients, email body, content, attachment, subject etc.) based on the `var` parameter.
-This information is set using the [composeMail(var,action,value)](../mail/composeMail(var,action,value)) command.
+This command instructs Nexial to send out an email using the email configuration set in the `profile` and set via the [composeMail(var,action,value)](../mail/composeMail(var,action,value)) command.
+Use `var` to specify the email settings to use for sending out email.

-Send email expects that the variable passed in the `var` has the Subject, TO recipient and Body set.
+This comman d expects that the variable passed in the `var` has the Subject, TO recipient and Body set.
 In case any of these values are not set, then the email will not be delivered resulting an error message.

 Read about [Mail Settings](index#mail-settings) for details about configuring mail server for your automation.

 ### Parameters
 - **profile** - the profile of the target mail connectivity.
 See [mail settings](index#mail-settings) for more details.
 - **var** - the variable name containing the email information.

 ### Example
 **Script**:<br/>